timeflux/burst/README.md

 ## Limitations

-The application currently classifies single trials using ERP covariances and MDM for each frame on 250ms epochs.
+The application currently classifies single trials.
+Epochs are triggered for each frame on 250ms windows.
+The classification pipeline computes xdawn covariances projected on the tangent space followed by a linear discriminant analysis.
 The probabilities from the classifier are accumulated, but final decisions are random.
-In future versions, we will implement a markov-string like algorithm to emit predictions, optimize the riemannian pipeline, handle class imbalance, and normalize the epochs.
-We will also implement other classification methods, such as deep neural networks.
+In future versions, we will implement a markov-string like algorithm to emit predictions, optimize the riemannian pipeline, and also implement other classification methods, such as deep neural networks.